benjaminJohnson2204/icpc.ucsd.edu/content/team-selection.md

 - **Programming Languages**: The official languages for the contest are C, C++, Java, Python 3, and Kotlin.
 Additional languages may be considered for future contests based on their support at the World Finals and participant demand.
 - **Submission Size Limit**: Each submitted source file must not exceed 300,000 bytes.
 - **Notifications**: Contestants will receive notifications about both their accepted and rejected submissions throughout the contest.
-Additionally, they will be informed about the total number of problems solved by other contestants, but details regarding which specific problems have been solved will not be disclosed.
+Additionally, they will be able to see which problems have been solved by which other contestants.
 - **Ranking Criteria**:
   1. **Number of Problems Solved**: The primary criterion for ranking is the number of problems successfully solved.
   2. **Total Elapsed Time**: In case of a tie, rankings will consider the total time taken to solve each problem, down to the second.
 A penalty of 1200 seconds (20 minutes) will be added for each rejected submission that leads to a successful solution later.